RFullum/DirtyLittleBassSynth/README.md

 # DirtyLittleBassSynth

-The Dirty Little Bass Synth is a wavetable synth inspired by one of my favorite Native Instruments TRK-01 Bass Synth settings: the West oscillator.
+The Dirty Little Bass Synth is a monophonic wavetable Bass synth designed to get big, disgustingly aggressive Bass tones quickly.

 ## Oscillator Section

-There are two oscillators, each morphing between three different waveshapes: The Oscillator and Sub Oscillator.
+There are two oscillators, each morphing between three different wave-shapes: The Oscillator and Sub Oscillator.
 The wavetables are made using only sine waves at the appropriate harmonic intervals and amplitudes.
 I'm using 56 harmonic sines for the square, spike, and sawtooth because i love how aggressively dirty they sound.
-The spike is essentially a resonantly highpassed square wave.
-There's a visual representation of the actual waveshapes as you morph their shape.
+The spike is essentially a resonantly high-passed square wave.
+There's a visual representation of the actual wave-shapes as you morph their shape.

 ### Oscillator

-Horizontal slider morphs between Sine, Spike, and Sawtooth waveshapes.
-Pitchbend anywhere from 0 to 24 semitones via the vertical slider.
+Horizontal slider morphs between Sine, Spike, and Sawtooth wave-shapes.
+Pitch-bend anywhere from 0 to 24 semitones via the vertical slider.

 ### Sub Oscillator

-Horizontal slider morphs between Sine, Square, and Sawtooth waveshapes.
+Horizontal slider morphs between Sine, Square, and Sawtooth wave-shapes.
 Vertical slider controls the Sub Osc's gain.
 ComboBox selects the Sub Osc's octave: 0 is the same octave as the Osc; -1 and -2 are one and two octaves below the Osc, respectively.